Ellen White Investigation

 3. In 1887, D.M.
 Canright began exposing plagiarism and other issues with Ellen White.
 Dr. Kellogg also raised the issue of plagiarism.
 It was becoming obvious to some that Ellen White's "words" were coming from other people—people who were non-Adventist and not keeping the Sabbath.
 It would be a blow to acknowledge that the words of these other non-Adventists were "inspired."
 After all, Ellen White had written off non-Sabbath-keepers as being "fallen Babylon" and under strong delusion.
 How could inspired words be coming from the ministers of fallen Babylon?

-4. In 1910, W.W.
+5. In 1910, W.W.
 Prescott was called in to assist with a revision to the Great Controversy.
-Timm informs us that "Prescott felt very uneasy about having to suggest revisions to the writings of an inspired prophet" and this episode "became a decisive factor in leading Prescott to the assumption that the Scriptures were verbally inspired but not Ellen White’s writings."8 In 1911, W.C.
+Timm explains that "Prescott felt very uneasy about having to suggest revisions to the writings of an inspired prophet" and this episode "became a decisive factor in leading Prescott to the assumption that the Scriptures were verbally inspired but not Ellen White’s writings."8 In 1911, W.C.
 White added that Mrs. White "never laid claim to verbal inspiration."9

 During this period, conviction was building among SDA leaders that Ellen White was not verbally inspired.
 However, many SDA leaders continued to believe in the verbal inspiration of the Bible.
 Following are a few examples from the sect’s leaders:10